maheshmani13/Clustering-Comparison/README.md

 ## Dataset

 The dataset used here is **Anuran Calls (MFCCs)**.
+We have taken it from UCI datset library.

 This dataset has Acoustic features extracted from syllables of anuran (frogs) calls, including the family, the genus, and the species labels.

-Number of Instances (records in our data set): 7195 Number of Attributes (fields within each record): 22 This dataset was used in several classifications tasks related to the challenge of anuran species recognition through their calls.
+Number of Instances (records in our data set): 7195

+Number of Attributes (fields within each record): 24 + 1 (ID)

+This dataset was used in several classifications tasks related to the challenge of anuran species recognition through their calls.
 It is a multilabel dataset with three columns of labels.
 This dataset was created segmenting 60 audio records belonging to 4 different families, 8 genus, and 10 species.
 Each audio corresponds to one specimen (an individual frog), the record ID is also included as an extra column.